testcontainers/testcontainers-node/README.md

   .start();
 ```

 Creating a container with a custom health check command.
+You will need to `npm i -D node-duration@1.0.4` for this.

 Note that `interval`, `timeout`, `retries` and `startPeriod` are optional; the values will be inherited from the image or parent image if omitted.
 Also note that the wait strategy should be set to `Wait.forHealthCheck()` for this option to take effect: